DeloitteAU/react-habitat/README.md

 const container = builder.build();
 ```

-`register()` must be passed a function that returns a React component OR a Promise that resolves with a React component.

 ### Passing options to register

-You can pass options with each registrations using the `withOptions()` method on the `ContainerBuilder`.
+You can pass render options with each registrations using the `withOptions()` method on the `ContainerBuilder`.

 |Property|Type|Description|
 |---|---|---|
 |**tag**|string *(optional)*|The tag to use for the rendered habitat that houses the component eg 'span'
 |**className**|string *(optional)*|The habitats CSS class name
 |**replaceDisabled**|boolean *(optional)*|If true, the original node will be left in the dom.
 False by default

 Example using `withOptions()`